Bachelor of Science in Nursing – RN To BSN

 - Additional laboratory tests, immunizations and/or documentation may be required for clinical experiences.

-The BSN degree requires a minimum of 120 credits; 36 of these credits must be completed at United States University:
+The BSN degree requires a minimum of 120 credits; 36 credits must be completed at United States University.

-*Where transfer credits do not satisfy the liberal arts requirements, USU recommends general education courses that can act as prerequisites to the nursing courses.
-Examples include, but are not limited to, COM 204 Argumentation; CHM 102/L Chemistry/Lab; PSY 495 Lifespan Cycles; and MAT 241 Introduction to Statistics.
-After a transfer credit analysis is conducted by the Registrar’s Office, an academic advisor will work with individual students to ensure they are appropriately scheduled for those courses.
+*Where transfer credits do not satisfy the liberal arts requirements, the University recommends general education courses that can act as prerequisites to the nursing courses.
+Examples include, but are not limited to, COM204 Argumentation; CHM102/L Chemistry/Lab; HUM499 Senior Seminar: Humanities; MAT241 Introduction to Probability and Statistics; SSC499 Senior Seminar: Social Sciences.
+After a transfer credit analysis is conducted by the Office of the Registrar, an academic advisor will work with individual students to ensure they are appropriately scheduled for those courses prior to beginning nursing core courses.

 Per Credit: $325